 They also discovered that the canonical word order is emphatically neutral, with no element particularly standing out or being stressed.

 When we want to sound or appear neutral and objective, we tend to speak in proper (canonical) sentences.
 In such sentences, we use only neutral stress to distinguish between the topic or the old information (by applying a milder neutral topic-stress) and the focus or the new information (by applying a stronger neutral focus-stress).

 In any given language, the canonical word order follows a certain characteristic natural stress pattern.
 Canonical sentences tend to emphasize its focus position, the position that expresses the new or the most important information.

-As a sentence moves from its subject/topic to its predicate, it shifts from a milder topic-stress to the stronger focus-stress:
+As we move from the subject/ 🇹🇴🇵🇮🇨 to its predicate in a sentence, we shift from a milder topic-stress to the stronger focus-stress:

 Subject ⟹ Verb ⟹ Object